Sir James Gibson-Craig, 1st Baronet: Politics

 Under the Ministry of All the Talents of 1806–7, Gibson was given an official position, solicitor of stamps.
 He replaced in the post George Buchan of Kelloe, the elder.
 Sir William Cunynghame, 4th Baronet became the collector of land tax in Scotland.
 These appointments were at the expense of "Melvillites", the place men of the influential Tory Robert Dundas, 2nd Viscount Melville.
 There was no wholesale cull of Tories to satisfy the partisan wishes of some Foxites, such as William Maule.

 In 1821 Gibson set about uncovering the backers of the Beacon, a local Tory political paper that was making scurrilous attacks on Whigs.
 Feelings were running high, and an 1822 duel between James Stuart and Sir Alexander Boswell, 1st Baronet who wrote for the Beacon resulted in Boswell's death.
 Gibson pressed Sir William Rae, 3rd Baronet.
 Rae reluctantly gave the names of Sir William Arbuthnot, 1st Baronet and James Wedderburn; with Rae they had subscribed to a bond to pay for any debts of the Beacon.

 For the Edinburghshire constituency, before the reform of 1832, Gibson-Craig and his group supported Sir George Clerk, 6th Baronet as Member of Parliament.
 Seeing, however, a prospect of change, Sir John Dalrymple, 5th Baronet and Gibson-Craig publicly withdrew their support in 1831, and Dalrymple was elected in the 1832 general election.
 In the city constituency of Edinburgh, Gibson-Craig proposed Francis Jeffrey and Adam Black proposed James Abercromby, both of whom were elected, ahead of the Tory Forbes Blair.

 In relation to the freedom of the city of Edinburgh granted to Henry Brougham, who was born there, Noctes Ambrosianae (vol. II) commented on Gibson in the terms:

 "The provosts and bailies thought more of your James Gibsons, your Cockburns, Jeffreys, and so forth, than of any body so much out of their own sphere as Master Brougham."

 Landowner

 In 1797 Gibson purchased Haltoun House and its estate.
 He proceeded to break up the estate into smaller units and sell them off.
 It left the ancient mansion with 500 acres.
 In 1801 he bought the Dairsie estate in Fifeshire from the Marchioness of Titchfield.
 He sold it in 1806 to Henry Trail.

 Gibson succeeded in 1823 to an estate at Riccarton, Midlothian left to him by a relation, Robert Craig.
 He consequently changed his surname to Gibson-Craig.

 Family

+Lady Anne Gibson-Craig (1771–1837), painting by Henry Raeburn, circa 1806.

 Gibson-Craig married in 1796 Ann Thomson, daughter of James Thomson, of Edinburgh.
 They had two sons and seven daughters.
 He was succeeded by his elder son Sir William Gibson-Craig, 2nd Baronet.
 The other son was James Thomson Gibson-Craig.